What Are the 3 Classifications of Fish?

 Chrondrichthyes fish is the 2nd of the 3 classifications of fish.
 There are about 1,000 species in this class of fish.
 The species in this class have a flexible skeleton made of cartilage rather than bone.

 Cartilage is the flexible substance that gives human noses and ears their shape!
-However, their teeth and vertebrae have calcium which is why when you discover fossils of sharks.
-You find out teeth and vertebrae but no other bones.
+However, their teeth and vertebrae have calcium, which is why you discover sharks‘ fossils.
+You find teeth and vertebrae but no other bones.

-Additionally, species in this class have paired fins, intricate scales, a two-chambered heart, and a couple of nostrils.
+Additionally, species in this class have paired fins, intricate scales, a two-chambered heart, and several nostrils.
 Most species have 5-7 gill cuts on each side of their body.
 A few animal categories produce egg cases.
 Others bring forth live youthfully.

 Sharks swim by moving their heads and tails from one side to another in the water.

-They use fins to settle themselves when they float, direct themselves in the water, or impel themselves through the water.
+They use fins to settle when they float, direct themselves in the water, or propel themselves through it.

 Also, sharks have balances on their back, sides, and stomachs.